TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Radio/Properties/Items.rst

    An array of values which can be selected.

-   Each entry is in itself an array where the  *first entry* is the displayed *title* (string or LLL reference) and the *second entry* is the *value* of the field in database if that radio is selected.
-Values can be integer numbers or string values.
+   Each entry is in itself an associative array.

+   .. deprecated:: 12.3

+      Using the numerical index :php:`0` for setting the label and :php:`1` for the value is deprecated.
+Use the newly introduced :php:`label` and :php:`value` keys.

+   label (string or LLL reference)
+      The displayed title.

+   value (integer or string)
+      The value stored in the database.